 What is G Tube?

-The G tube is the most commonly used tube which is used for people who are not able to take in their required nutrients.
-People who need some kind of nutrient support have to depend on the G tube for this.
+The G tube is the most commonly used one for people who cannot take in their required nutrients.
+People who need some nutrient support must depend on the G tube.

 What is J Tube?

-J tube is another commonly used medical device which helps provide the body with adequate nutrients and medications.
+J tube is another commonly used medical device that helps provide the body with adequate nutrients and medications.
 This is done by inserting the tube into the middle part of the intestine.

-J tubes are mostly long tubes or in the form of buttons.
-J Tubes can be placed either laparoscopically( direct incision to the small intestine) or thorough a gastric bypass procedure.
+J tubes are mostly long tubes in the form of buttons.
+J Tubes can be placed laparoscopically( direct incision to the small intestine) or thorough a gastric bypass procedure.

 Main Difference Between G Tube and J Tube

-- The G tube is placed endoscopically and surgically whereas on the other hand, the J tube is placed laparoscopically, and via gastric bypass procedure or Roux-en-Y.
+- The G tube is placed endoscopically and surgically, whereas the J tube is placed laparoscopically and via gastric bypass or Roux-en-Y.

-- The G tube is best suited for patients who are having difficulty to swallow food, whereas on the other J Tube is best suited for patients who are suffering from vomiting and low gastric motility.
+- The G tube is best suited for patients with difficulty swallowing food.
+In contrast, the other J Tube is best suited for patients suffering from vomiting and low gastric motility.